 How do we ensure student welfare at Burnside?

-We want Burnside to be a positive learning environment where students can develop their skills and dispositions.
+We want Burnside to be a positive learning environment where students can develop their skills as active citizens.
 However, we are aware of the impact that social and emotional issues can have on learning.
 Therefore we are always trying to promote, through all aspects of school life, respect and tolerance of our individual differences.
 We should all be equally valued and this value is promoted through the curriculum we provide but also in our extra-curricular activities and our community projects.

 We therefore are very pro-active in trying to ensure that we tackle any issues in a timely fashion and put strategies in place to try and get learning back on course.
-We have: an excellent PSCHE curriculum where we explore issues as a form group during LAMS (period 5 on a Tuesday), daily assemblies and thought for the day, which is discussed in extended tutor time.
+We spend Lesson Zero exploring key issues as part of our Guidance curriculum, we also have daily assemblies and thought for the day.
 It is important that we educate young people in order to promote welfare but at times we need to offer extra support.
+We are in the process of completing the Wellbeing Award which gives us a long term strategy to ensure welfare (see link to the Wellbeing Strategy below).